Iktomist/diatessaron/README.md

 But it definitely feels like the oldest writing I've ever spent a long time with.

 Curious what AI makes of it: the register is very hard to match in up-to-date English.

+The original Syriac comes through really well, even if Tatian's version seems lost to time.